 - Type 301: This type features a high corrosion resistance as well as ductility and strength.
 Common uses include auto trims and springs.

 - Type 302: This type has a high strength with a low weight, is resistant to oxidation, and is easy to fabricate.
 Common applications are stainless flatware, and cooking utensils.

 - Type 304, 304L: This type is resistant to many organic and inorganic chemicals, as well as architectural rusting.
-Serves many applications, such as applications in food processing plants.
+Serves many applications, such as applications in food processing plants, and architectural industries.